 This course is designed for high school students, but can be used by parents or as families.
 Please note that the use of this course, like the rest of Easy Peasy All-In-One Homeschool/High School, is FREE.

 Welcome to our second-year course in Biblical Hebrew!
-This will be a full-year (180 lesson) course for students who are serious about learning the original language of the Hebrew Bible.
-It is intended to be a continuation of our first-year Introduction to Biblical Hebrew course.
+This is a full-year (180 lesson) course for students who are serious about learning the original language of the Hebrew Bible.
+It is intended to be a continuation of our Biblical Hebrew 1 course.
 We will continue to learn new grammatical concepts, acquire new vocabulary, practice reading verses, and start to explore the spiritual and historical significance of what we are learning.
 We will also practice using online Hebrew-language tools to enable students to continue reading the Hebrew Bible and improving their Hebrew skills after the conclusion of the course.
 As always, most lessons include a video by me (David Giles, husband of Easy Peasy creator Lee Giles) as well as other materials such as vocabulary lists, online flashcards, and worksheets.

 I would love to hear from you!
 If you have any feedback/suggestions, please email me at firstname.lastname@example.org.

 Index of Lessons (includes lesson subject and new vocabulary)

 - Welcome back to Hebrew!
 I hope you enjoy this second-year course.
 As always, please write to me anytime if you have any feedback.